 Wild edibles are plant friends who show up in disturbed spaces like the edges of garden beds and untreated lawns.
 You can also find them along wild hedgerows and brambles in unkept areas at the border of properties.

 They are easy to identify, often highly nutritious, and frequently tasty.

 Every wild edible discussed in this post is easy to identify and safe to eat, even for beginners.
 If you give some of them a try and become hooked as a backyard forager, you should invest in one of the field guides listed above.

 You want to stay safe.
 While most wild plants in your backyard are not poisonous, some will give you stomach cramps if ingested.
 It’s best to be cautious in the beginning and build your foraging knowledge over time.

 Keep track of your exploits with the Wild Forage Tracker.
-It’s a free downloadable workbook that will help you keep track of what you harvested when, and where.
-If you find a wild edible you like in your yard, you can cultivate that space like you would a garden bed.
-Build a relationship with the plant and gift it the space it needs to flourish!
+It’s a free downloadable workbook that will help you keep track of what you harvested, when, and where.
+If you find a wild edible you like in your yard, you can cultivate that space like a garden bed.
+Build a relationship with the plant and gift it the area it needs to flourish!

 Many of these plants are natives that nourish soil and wildlife as well as the forager.
 Rewild your yard in tiny spaces as a radical personal act of conservation!

 When exploring edible wild plants as a beginner forager, you want to begin with a survey of the place.

 The phrase for ethical foraging is: take some, leave some.